 Antarctica

 Krill

-Antarctic krill (Euphasia superba) are small crustaceans with huge, black eyes and small legs known as thoracopods.
-They feed normally on phytoplankton, and are observed in huge numbers throughout the Southern Ocean.
+Antarctic krill (Euphrasia superba) are small crustaceans with huge, black eyes and small legs known as thoracopods.
+They feed normally on phytoplankton and are observed in huge numbers throughout the Southern Ocean.

-Krill generally tend to emigrate vertically withinside the water column, growing to the floor and offering meals for predators at night, and sinking into the depths for the duration of the day.
+Krill generally tend to emigrate vertically inside the water column, growing to the floor and offering meals for predators at night and sinking into the depths during the day.

-There is a predicted 500 trillion Antarctic krill withinside the Southern Ocean, weighing 379 million tons.
-Scientists estimate that about half of that is taken up with the aid of using the seals, penguins and whales that rely upon krill as their foremost supply of meals.
+There is a predicted 500 trillion Antarctic krill inside the Southern Ocean, weighing 379 million tons.
+Scientists estimate that about half of that is consumed by seals, penguins, and whales, which rely upon krill as their foremost source of meals.

-Moreover, during whales migration season, krill pose a much needed meal for the tired predators.
+Moreover, during whale migration season, krill provide a much-needed meal for tired predators.
 They get eaten in abundance, but it is all good for the continent’s ecosystem to stay balanced.

-Antarctic krill is likewise commercially harvested with the aid of using humans, in the main withinside the Scotia Sea, to the north of the Antarctic Peninsula.
-The foremost makes use of harvested krill are aquaculture and aquarium feed, human nutritional dietary supplements and bait in recreation fishing.
+Antarctic krill is likewise commercially harvested by humans, mainly within the Scotia Sea to the north of the Antarctic Peninsula.
+The foremost uses of harvested krill are aquaculture and aquarium feed, human nutritional dietary supplements, and bait in recreational fishing.

-Antarctic krill fisheries are regulated and monitored by the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) regulates and monitors Antarctic krill fisheries.

+Antarctica